How Much Do Dental Implants Cost?

 Need dental implants in San Francisco, CA?

-If you’re trying to find the dental implant cost for your tooth replacement, then take the first step and schedule a complimentary consultation with our San Francisco periodontists at SF Perio & Implants.
+If you’re trying to find the dental implant cost for your tooth replacement or want to know if dental implants hurt, then take the first step and schedule a complimentary consultation with our San Francisco periodontists at SF Perio & Implants.

 We’ll start with an initial consultation to determine if you’re a candidate for dental implants – we require a patient to be in good overall health with healthy gums and sufficient jawbone to proceed with dental implant surgery.